Video and Film Degree at Nossi College of Art & Design

 Hans Chilberg

-Video and Film Degree Program Director
+Videography and Filmmaking Degree Program Director

-We are giving our video and film degree students a foundation to stay in Nashville or to move into other markets, taking the tools of film and commercial video and applying them to entertainment, sales, event documentary, and storytelling of old and new.
+"We are giving our video and film degree students a foundation to stay in Nashville or to move into other markets, taking the tools of film and commercial video and applying them to entertainment, sales, event documentary, and storytelling of old and new."

 What to expect while acquiring your degree in video and film.

-• Most of your Nossi videography and filmmaking degree classes will be program-specific and taught by professional film creators.
+- Most of your Nossi videography and filmmaking degree classes will be program-specific and taught by professional film creators.

-• You'll meet with career services and begin to prepare for your internship and future employment in the film and video industry.
+- You'll meet with career services and begin to prepare for your internship and future employment in the film and video industry.

-• Explore with the travel class, take your senior internship class, and begin to network with directors, writers, producers, lighting designers, film/video editors, or similar professionals on the job and in the community.
+- Take your senior internship class, and begin to network with directors, writers, producers, lighting designers, film/video editors, or similar professionals on the job and in the community.

-• Create your best work and present it at the Senior Showcase for local film and video industry professionals, your family, and friends.
+- Create your best work and present it at the Senior Showcase for local film and video industry professionals, your family, and friends.

-Follow Nossi student Lili Wall as she shows off her process in making a music video for class at Nossi College of Art in Music City, USA.This project was created by Nossi students, alumni, faculty and staff.
+Watch the reverse process of Nossi student Lili Wall as she shows off her process in making a music video for class at Nossi College of Art & Design in Music City, USA.
+This project was created by Nossi students, alumni, faculty and staff.
 This project highlights everything it takes to complete a video project.
 From editing to attending class to hanging out with friends at the dorms, discover what it means to be a creative art student at Nossi College.
-The campaign illustrates the time and effort it takes to complete creative assignments, and all the steps that go into it.
+The campaign illustrates the time and effort it takes to complete creative assignments and all the steps that go into it, but in reverse so you get to see the finished product first.

 Now Accepting Applications to the

-Spring 2024 Video and Film Degree Program
+Spring 2025 Video and Film Degree Program

 Video and Film Degree Courses